DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 #### Configuring Supabase

-Once you have Supabase set up and running, it's time to configure it.
-You can go to your supabase instance by navigating to `http://localhost:8000` in your browser.
-It will ask you for your username and password, you can find these credentials in the `.env` file of the Supabase repository you downloaded.
+Once you have **Supabase** set up and running, it's time to configure it.
+You can go to your **Supabase** instance by navigating to `http://localhost:8000` in your browser.
+It will ask you for your username and password, you can find these credentials in the `.env` file of the **Supabase** repository you downloaded.

 Then, go to *SQL editor* in the left navigation bar and run this command to create the `documents` table: